 Recruiter Tip: “A caring personality is important,” says McCall.
 “PT has a sales and customer service aspect now, especially for outpatient.”

 Again, since the demand for qualified physical therapist is projected to continue, compensation is king when candidates compare job offers, and employers who want their choice of PTs will pay something of a premium.
-Some sample interview questions include:
+Some sample physical therapy interview questions to help you close the deal may include:

 - What are your salary expectations?